Condo maintenance fees

 When purchasing a condo, you will have to pay a mandatory, non-negotiable monthly fee that covers a wide range of expenses.
 Generally, condo fees (also known as strata fees) will partially cover your utilities, contribute to your reserve fund and pay for maintenance of common areas in the building.
 Before you finalize your purchase, you should get your realtor and real estate lawyer to find out exactly what is and is not covered in your fees, so you are not surprised by any unexpected bills as a new condo owner.

 Typically, your monthly condo fees will at least partially cover your water and hydro, and may or may not also include heat.
-In older buildings, heat may be centrally controlled; in this case, it's often expensive to run so the total expense is spit evenly amongst all units based on square footage.
+In older buildings, heat may be centrally controlled; in this case, it's often expensive to run, so the total expense is split evenly amongst all units based on square footage.
 In newer buildings, units may have their own heat-pump system, whereby owners would pay for their own usage.
-It's highly unlikely that your condo fees would include any portion of your cable or Internet, but some new buildings do offer promotions to buyers.
+It's highly unlikely that your condo fees would include any portion of your cable or internet, but some new buildings do offer promotions to buyers.

 One thing that is always included in your condo fees is the maintenance and basic operation of your building's common areas.
 This includes: cleaning of indoor and outdoor common areas, trash removal, snow removal and any repairs to common elements.

 How much do condo fees cost?

 There are many factors that play a role in determining your monthly condo fees, so it's difficult to give an exact calculation or formula for it and even more difficult to come up with an average cost.
 In Toronto, the average is estimated to be close to $0.50 per square foot but can reach as high as $1.00 or more.
 Fees in Vancouver, Calgary and Montreal tend to be slightly lower than that.